williamDalston/hhs-analytics-command-center/GITHUB_SECRETS.md

   2. Create or select a project
   3. Generate a new API key (rotate if one was previously exposed)
   4. Paste the key value into the GitHub secret (and your local `.env` if needed)
+- **Note**: This is optional if you have OpenAI key.
+The app will use Gemini as a fallback if OpenAI fails.

 **⚠️ IMPORTANT: Configure HTTP Referrer Restrictions**